South African rhino poaching dip accelerates in lockdown | DW | 01.02.2021

-Poaching figures dropped by a third in 2020, with South Africa's environmental ministry citing the coronavirus lockdown as a significant reason for this.
+Poaching figures dropped by a third in 2020, with South Africa's Environment Ministry citing the coronavirus lockdown as a significant reason for this.
 The country is home to 80% of the world's rhinoceroses.

 The number of rhinoceroses killed by poachers in South Africa's national parks dropped by a third last year, according to official figures released on Monday.

-The fall in deaths was aided by the country's coronavirus lockdown which restricted the movement of poachers, according to South Africa's environmental ministry.
+The fall in deaths was aided by the country's coronavirus lockdown which restricted the movement of poachers, according to South Africa's Environment Ministry.

 At least 394 rhinos were slaughtered in 2020, compared to 594 the previous year.